Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Introduction

-Leveraging this sensitivity, one can explore materials with unconventional order parameters.
-In ferromagnets, spin alignment breaks time-reversal symmetry, while ferroelectrics exhibit a spontaneous polarization $\bm{P}$ that breaks inversion symmetry.
-Ferro-rotational materials, by contrast, possess a finite and uniform axial electric toroidal moment, ${\bm{\mathcal A}}\equiv\sum_i\bm{r}_i\cross\bm{p}_i$, where $\bm{r}_i$ denotes the position vector of electric dipole $\bm{p}_i$ arising from the ferro-rotation~\cite{Gopalan2011rotation, Johnson2012_PRL, Cheong2018broken,Jin2020_NP,Hayashida2020}.
-The toroidal moment or the ferro-rotational moment $\bm{\mathcal{A}}$ is an axial vector that governs the rotational electric-dipole arrangement.
+\djh{Guided by this symmetry framework}, one can explore materials with unconventional order parameters.
+In ferromagnets, spin alignment breaks time-reversal symmetry, while ferroelectrics exhibit a spontaneous polarization $\bf{P}$ that breaks inversion symmetry.
+Ferro-rotational materials, by contrast, possess a finite and uniform axial electric toroidal moment density, ${\bm{\mathcal A}}\equiv\sum_{i}{\bf r}_{i}\cross{\bf p}_{i}$, where ${\bf r}_{i}$ denotes the position vector of electric dipole ${\bf p}_{i}$~\cite{Gopalan2011rotation, Johnson2012_PRL, Cheong2018broken,Jin2020_NP,Hayashida2020}. $\bm{\mathcal{A}}$ is an axial vector that governs the rotational electric-dipole arrangement.
 Also called ferroaxial order, ferro-rotational order describes the presence of rotational distortions and remains invariant under both time-reversal and spatial-inversion operations.
-Although rare, ferro-rotational order occurs in complex oxides with uniform rotations of oxygen cages~\cite{kidoh1984,Hayashida2020,Hayashida2021, yokota2022,Sekine2024,zhang2024,Bhowal2024,kusuno-arx}, such as MnTiO$_3$ and NiTiO$_3$ in the ilmenite structure, which are centrosymmetric yet ferro-rotational~\cite{kidoh1984,Hayashida2021,Sekine2024,Bhowal2024,kusuno-arx}.
+Although relatively rare, ferro-rotational order occurs in complex oxides with uniform rotations of oxygen cages~\cite{Hayashida2020,yokota2022,kidoh1984,Hayashida2021,Sekine2024,Bhowal2024,kusuno-prl,zhang2025}, \djh{including ilmenite MnTiO$_3$ and NiTiO$_3$, which are centrosymmetric and possess a with a well-defined axial order parameter~\cite{kidoh1984,Hayashida2021,Sekine2024,Bhowal2024,kusuno-prl}.
+This unique symmetry provides an ideal platform for exploring the interplay between axial order and circular lattice dynamics, for which circularly polarized phonons provide a natural realization.}